Varshiniamara/NeoServe/README.md

 3. Your API routes will automatically deploy as serverless functions.
 *(For production data, integrating a database like PostgreSQL via Prisma or MongoDB is recommended to replace the mock JSON data endpoints.)*

----

-> Built with ❤️ using Next.js, React, and TailwindCSS